Backup, restore, and export

 Resources in Alcion are the primary Microsoft 365 organizational units on which backups operate.
 They are related, but not directly equivalent, to the set of supported services.
 Below is a summary of the supported resource types and the services and data types they map to:

-- User - Exchange mailbox and OneDrive data for a licensed Microsoft 365 user or Exchange shared mailbox with an associated OneDrive1. to a shared mailbox where the previous OneDrive still exists.
+- User - Exchange mailbox and OneDrive data for a licensed Microsoft 365 user.

-- Team or Group2 - Public and private channel messages, Sharepoint sites, and Group mailbox for a Microsoft Team or Group.
+- Team or Group - Public and private channel messages, SharePoint sites, and Group mailbox for a Microsoft Team or Group.

 The initial backup for any resource is a full backup.
 All subsequent backups capture, and potentially transfer, only data that has changed since the previous backup.
 While the data is captured incrementally, Alcion materializes each backup as a full synthetic backup which has a listing of all items stored in Microsoft 365.
 This means there’s no “chaining” between backups and restoring an item from a backup requires only accessing information contained in or referenced directly in a single backup.
 This makes backups independent from each other once they’ve been created and results in an efficient restore experience.